Internet for language teaching:

 Professional

-Groups/ Journals
+Groups/ Journals:

 JALT's

-online version of 'The Language Teacher'
+version of 'The Language Teacher'

 http://jalt-publications.org/tlt/